The onions in your pantry will help you make a quick and easy brunch menu that will wow your crew and put you at the level of gourmet.

 Onions offer variety to your Sunday brunch menus

 Yes, you’re starting with an easy coffee cake.
 So no measuring other than a little vegetable oil.
-We think you’ll find this receipt one of your better summer brunch ideas.
+We think you’ll find this recipe one of your better summer brunch ideas.

 Peach and Onion Coffee Cake